Adolis García Player Props: Rangers vs. Athletics

 Adolis García At The Plate

-- Garcia is hitting .206 with a double, four home runs and five walks.
+- Garcia has a double, four home runs and five walks while hitting .208.

-- In 58.8% of his 17 games this season, Garcia has picked up at least one hit.
-He's also had three multi-hit games.

-- In 10 games this year (58.8%), Garcia has picked up an RBI, and in six of those games (35.3%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- Garcia has picked up an RBI in 61.1% of his games this season, with more than one RBI in 33.3% of his games.
+He has also plated three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.